Process Dynamics and Control MWF - 1:00 pm, 256 CB

-A Read material in advance, including the reading questions.
+A Read or watch material in advance, including the reading questions.
 Be attentive and ask questions in lectures, understand and do all homework on time, study hard for exams well before the exam starts, work hard and perform well on exams.

 B Skim material in advance, attend lectures and try to stay awake, depend on TA for homework help, casually study for the exam by working the practice exam instead of learning concepts.

 C Never read book, work on Separations or other homework during class, skip some homework assignments, start cramming for the exam the night before the exam.

 D Skip class, don't turn in homework or turn it in late, start learning during the exam.